thoughtbot/backbone-js-on-rails/release/book.md

  => {"task"=>{"id"=>4, "title"=>"Enjoy a three mile swim"}}
 ````

 In Rails 3.0, `ActiveRecord::Base.include_root_in_json` is set to "true."
-In 3.1,
-it defaults to "false."
-This reversal was made to simplify the JSON returned by
+Starting with 3.1, it defaults to "false."
+This reversal was made to simplify
-default in Rails application, but it is a fairly big change from the default
+the JSON returned by default in Rails application, but it is a fairly big
-behavior of Rails 3.0.
+change from the default behavior of Rails 3.0.

 Practically speaking, this change is a good one, but take particular note if
-you're upgrading an existing Rails 3.0 application to Rails 3.1 and you already
+you're upgrading an existing Rails 3.0 application to Rails 3.1 or above and
-have a published API; you may need to expose a new version of your API.
+you already have a published API; you may need to expose a new version of your
+API.

 From the Backbone side, the default behavior expects no root node.
 This
 behavior is defined in a few places: `Backbone.Collection.prototype.parse`,